Full court resumes hearing on pleas against Supreme Court Practice and Procedure Act

-ISLAMABAD – A full court bench spearheaded by Chief Justice of Pakistan (CJP) Qazi Faez Isa resumed hearing petitions challenging the SC (Practice and Procedure) Act on Tuesday.
+ISLAMABAD – A full court bench headed by Chief Justice Qazi Faez Isa resumed hearing petitions challenging the SC (Practice and Procedure) Act on Monday.

-The proceedings of the case are being broadcast live on national TV, as was the previous hearing in the case.
+The proceedings against controversial legislation are being telecast live on national TV.

-Earlier in the day, Chief Justice of Pakistan Qazi Faez Isa said the court will try to conclude hearings of the case today.
-He said so many cases are already pending in the apex court; thus the court cannot spend too much time on a single case.
+At the outset of today's hearing, Supreme Court Bar Association President Abid Zuberi said Parliament was not authrorised to tweak or formllate rules about practice and procedure act.

-He further remarked that powers of the country’s top judge are not being curtailed through the legislation but they are being distributed among other judges.
+Calling it a misuse of power, Zubairi was of view that the term 'subject to law' in the constitution and only the apex court could make laws about the judiciary.

 More to follow...